A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Architectures hyperparameters

 \subsubsection{SNL}

-In contrast to other sequential methods, our evaluations with \textsc{snl} \citep{papamakarios2019sequential} add two additional intractable benchmarks.
+In contrast to other sequential methods, our evaluations with \textsc{snl} \citep{papamakarios2019sequential} add two additional computationally prohibitive or Prohibitive benchmarks.
 At the root of this issue lies the dimensionality of the observable.
 In both cases, the dimensionality of observables caused memory issues in \textsc{snl}.
 In addition, training a seperate embedding model (that requires additional simulations) is outside of the scope of this work.
-For this reason, we consider the Lotka-Volterra en Spatial SIR benchmark to be intractable.
+For this reason, we consider the Lotka-Volterra en Spatial SIR benchmark to be Prohibitive.